lupidan/apple-signin-unity/README.md

 - Support for tvOS (Experimental)
 - Supports Sign in with Apple, with customizable scopes (Email and Full name).
 - Supports Get Credential status (Authorized, Revoked and Not Found).
-- Supports Quick login (including iTunes Keychain credentials).
+- Supports Quick login for Apple ID credentials and, optionally, iTunes Keychain password credentials.
 - Supports adding Sign In with Apple capability to Xcode project programatically in a PostBuild script.
 - Supports listening to Credentials Revoked notifications.
 - Supports setting custom Nonce and State for authorization requests when Signing In, and attempting a Quick Login.